Upcoming Events: Classes and Workshop

 Interested individuals should submit a short letter of interest, briefly describing their artistic background, their artistic and professional goals and their general hopes for participation in the Advanced Studio Seminar.
 If it is determined that the interested individual is a good fit for the program, they will receive an invitation to join.
 The seminar will have a minimum of 6 participants and a maximum of 10 participants.

-Contact Michael O’Keefe for additional information or to submit your letter of interest: firstname.lastname@example.org or (972) 528-0309
+Contact Michael O’Keefe for additional information or to submit your letter of interest

 Payment options for all classes, workshops and lectures:

-*all classes and workshops are open to people of all levels of experience, unless otherwise noted.
+* All classes and workshops are open to people of all experience levels unless otherwise noted.

 Regularly Scheduled Classes